The Monastic Community

 Ajahn Anando was born in Blackheath, south-east London in 1966.
 He served as a soldier in the British army for three years, mostly in West Germany.
 After leaving the military he studied health and fitness at East London University, then established a small fitness company which he ran successfully for several years.
 His interest in meditation began in 1992 and increased to the stage where ordination as an anagarika became an obvious step.
 After several years in training he took higher ordination as a bhikkhu in 1997, with Ajahn Sumedho as preceptor.
 He spent his first two years as a monk at Amaravati Monastery, then moved to Thailand, living for a year at Wat Pah Nanachat and then a year at Tan Ajahn Anan’s Monastery near Rayong.
 This was followed by four years helping to establish a new forest monastery near Melbourne, Australia.
 For the past ten years he has been helping at Amaravati while also caring for his aging parents.
 Though this commitment keeps him in the U.K. most of the time, Ajahn Anando helps to guide Temple Forest Monastery and it is hoped he will be able to fully join Ajahn Jayanto in a role of shared responsibility for the monastery sometime in the future.

 Ajahn Caganando (pronounced Cha-ga-nan-do) was born in New York in 1954.
 After receiving a degree in physics he worked in solar and wind energy research.
-His interest in sustainable communities, solar architecture, and meditation resulted in practical hands-on building work.
-A period of world travel led to practice in several Buddhist monasteries in India and Thailand, after which he worked at the Insight Meditation Society for five years.
-There he met Western monks from the Ajahn Chah lineage, and he went to Wat Pah Nanachat in Thailand in 2002, taking bhikkhu ordination in 2004 with Ajahn Liem as his preceptor.
-Meeting Ajahn Pasanno in Thailand and benefiting from his guidance, he came to Abhayagiri Monastery in 2007.
-In recent years Ajahn Caganando has been living at the Pacific Hermitage, a branch of Abhayagiri in the Pacific Northwest.
-After spending the vassa of 2013 with Ajahn Jayanto in Boston, he returned to live at Temple Forest Monastery in June 2015.
+Interest in meditation and the roots of Buddhism in Asia led to extended practice in several Buddhist monasteries in India and Thailand.
+Living and working at the Insight Meditation Society for five years, he met Western monks from the Ajahn Chah lineage.
+He went to Wat Pah Nanachat in Thailand in 2002, taking bhikkhu ordination in 2004 with Luang Por Liem as his preceptor.
+Meeting Ajahn Pasanno in Thailand and benefiting from his guidance, he joined Abhayagiri Monastery 2007-2010, and helped establish the first branch of Abhayagiri, the Pacific Hermitage 2010-2015.
+After spending the vassa of 2013 with Ajahn Jayanto in Boston, he has been living at Temple Forest Monastery since June 2015.

 Tan Jivako was born in England and grew up in the Greater Boston area.
 He became a monk at Wat Pah Nanachat in Thailand nine years ago, and has spent the past four years at Buddha Bodhivana Monastery, a branch near Melbourne, Australia.
 He is spending six months at Temple, from June–December 2015.